 Community outreach throughout Berks, Schuylkill, and Lancaster counties continues to be suspended.

 Case Managers continue to provide services via email and telephone calls.
 We are planning to return to the Berks & Schuylkill County offices and meet with Veterans by appointment only, Monday, June 1, 2020.

-Temporary Financial Assistance continues to be provided and we have recently received additional “CARES Funding” in light of the COVID19 Crisis.
+Temporary Financial Assistance continues to be provided and we have recently received additional “CARES Funding” in light of the Coronavirus COVID19 Crisis.
 Veterans scheduled for medical/dental/psychological appointments at the Lebanon VA Hospital will continue to be transported as needed.
 Call VA’s Telephone Care Line 24/7 at 717-272-6621 & press 3 for any additional assistance needed.
-Any additional questions regarding SSVF should be made to Rhonda Bates, Program Director at email@example.com or by calling 610-457-1134.
+Any additional questions regarding SSVF should be made to Rhonda Bates, Program Director at firstname.lastname@example.org or by calling 610-457-1134.